WodifyLLC/DynamoDB-Lambda-Helper/README.md

 7. Save the file and name it &quot;dynamoDBHelper.js&quot;
 ![Image 6](/images/Picture6.png)
 ![Image 7](/images/Picture7.png)
-8. Open the &quot;index.js&quot; then copy and paste the code from the file the corresponds to the function you&#39;re creating (example dynmoDB\_GET.js for creating the GET Lambda function).
-Your lambda function should look something like this. (note the highlighted function will be different based on which operation you&#39;re creating).
+8. Open the "index.js", then copy and paste the code from the file that corresponds to the function you're creating (i.e. dynamoDB_GET.js for creating the GET Lambda function).
+Your lambda function should look something like the following when completed.
 ![Image 8](/images/Picture8.png)
 Make sure to update the region in the config to point to the region of your AWS dynamoDB.
-9. That&#39;s it.
-After you create the functions for GET, PUT, and DELETE you should see your functions like this.
+9. That's it!
+After you have finished creating all three functions, your Functions list should look like the following:
 ![Image 8](/images/Picture8.png)
-Now that you have setup your Lambda functions you can start calling them to access the data in your Dynamo database.
-Before you can start using the functions let&#39;s walk through the models we created to interact.
+Now that you have finished setting up your Lambda functions, you can start calling them to access the data in your Dynamo database.
+Before you can start using the functions, let’s walk through the models we have created.

 ## Query Model

-This model has two properties
+This model has 4 properties, two of which are required.

 1. Table _string_
 2. Filters _list of Filter_
 3. Limit _integer (optional)_
 4. NextPage _string (optional)_

 &quot;Table&quot; is the name of the table you want to interact with and &quot;Filters&quot; is a list of filters.
-Filters are used like where statements in SQL.
+Filters are used like WHERE statements in SQL.

 A Filter has the following properties